DucanhDaniel/OpenDB_ETL_server/README.md

-# TikTok OpenDB Server
+# Marketing ETL Pipeline

-This repository contains the backend server for the TikTok OpenDB project, providing a reporting API, dashboard for monitoring, and asynchronous job processing capabilities.
+This repository contains the backend server for the Marketing ETL Pipeline project, providing a reporting API, dashboard for monitoring, and asynchronous job processing capabilities.

 ## 🚀 Features